-We conclude the section by mentioning some important features of hedging with jumps models.
-First, jump risks are not covered by simply using the classical delta strategy even with a continuous time policy.
-In other words, in the presence of jumps delta hedging is no longer optimal.
-Second, if jumps are allowed in the stock price then one should distinguish two types of hedging errors: one is due to market incompleteness concerning jumps and the other one is due to the discrete nature of the hedging portfolio.
+We conclude the section by mentioning some important features of hedging in jumps models.
+First, jump risks cannot be covered by simply using the classical delta strategy even with a continuous-time adjustment policy.
+Second, if jumps are allowed in the stock price then one should distinguish two types of hedging errors: one is due to the market incompleteness concerning jumps and the other one is due to the discrete nature of the hedging portfolio.
 These two types of hedging errors have different behaviors.
 The literature of discrete hedging with jumps is vast and we only mention to \cite{TanVol,TanBro} for recent achievements.
-Seemingly, none of these mentioned papers discussed about trading costs.
+However, none of these mentioned papers discuss about trading costs.